meain/blog/about/index.md

 ---

 Hi, my name is Abin Simon.
 I like to build stuff for fun.
+You will find me as `meain` in most places.

 I am interested in UX design and improving developer workflows.
 I am a big tooling junkie(if that is a thing).